As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 Another way to quickly build credit is to become an authorized user on someone else’s credit card account.
 This can be a good option for spouses and family members.
 If the payments are already being made (and you might be contributing to them), this can give your credit a boost.

 Think you’ve worked on your credit enough to get into the house you’ve always dreamed of?
 Talk to one of our licensed Home Loan Experts today by filling out this form or calling (888) 728-4702.
-You can also check out QLCredit.
-A member of the Quicken Loans Family of Companies, QLCredit is committed to providing you with the best streamlined, easy-to-use platform for you to monitor your financial health and credit strength.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.